transloadit/uppy/website/src/docs/core.md

 })
 ```

-### `uppy.reset({ reason = 'user' })` (alias `uppy.cancelAll()`)

-Stop all uploads in progress and clear file selection, set progress to 0.
-More or less, it returns things to the way they were before any user input.

-* `reason` - The reason for resetting.
-Plugins can use this to provide different cleanup behavior.
-Possible values are:
-  * `user` - The user has closed the Uppy instance
-  * `unmount` - The uppy instance has been closed programatically

 ### `uppy.close({ reason = 'user' })`

 Uninstall all plugins and close down this Uppy instance.
-Also runs `uppy.reset()` before uninstalling.
+Also runs `uppy.cancelAll()` before uninstalling.

 * `reason` - Same as the `reason` option for `cancelAll`